igloude/highlighter/README.md

-# highlighter
+# Highlighter

-Chrome extension that highlights web UI that has specified classes or class prefixes.
+A Chrome extension that highlights web UI that has specified classes or class prefixes.